sjoerdjevoet/Final_project/Design.md

 ranking military officers, government officials, celebrities, etc. Not to include attacks on non‐specific members of a targeted group.
-The killing of a police officer would be an armed assault unless there is reason to believe the attackers singled out a particularly prominent officer for assassination.
+The killing of a police officer would be an armed assault unless there is reason to believe the attackers singled out a particularly prominent officer for assassination. <br>

-2 = ARMED ASSAULT
+2 = ARMED ASSAULT: <br>
 An attack whose primary objective is to cause physical harm or death directly to human beings by use of a firearm, incendiary, or sharp instrument (knife, etc.).
 Not to include attacks involving the use of fists, rocks, sticks, or other